Skip to content

 --cache-imagesDownload and use local deck card images in dist/images instead of URLs

---decks [names...]Deck names or URLs to include in the site (default: the site.includeDecks config selection)
+--decks [names...]Deck names (display name or file base name) or URLs to include in the site (default: the site.includeDecks config selection).
+Passing the flag with no names is a usage error, not “build everything”.

---collections [names...]Collection names to include in the site (default: the site.includeCollections config selection)
+--collections [names...]Collection names (display name or file base name) to include in the site (default: the site.includeCollections config selection).
+Passing the flag with no names is a usage error, not “build everything”.

---wanted-lists [names...]Wanted list names to include in the site (default: the site.includeWantedLists config selection)
+--wanted-lists [names...]Wanted list names (display name or file base name) to include in the site (default: the site.includeWantedLists config selection).
+Passing the flag with no names is a usage error, not “build everything”.

---currencies <list>Comma-separated currencies to include on the site: usd, eur, tix (default: all three; first listed is default)
+--currencies <list>Comma-separated currencies to include on the site: usd, eur, tix (default: all three)

 --theme <name>Initial theme served to first-time visitors (built-in name or a custom name from --theme-file).
 Defaults to default.